funrep/neuralnet/README.md

 > An artificial neural net in Haskell.

-A basic implementation of a feedforward ANN with backpropegation.
+A basic implementation of a feedforward ANN with backpropagation.

 ## Try it out